beltranalain/argufiight/CRON_JOB_SETUP_GUIDE.md

-# Cron-Job.org Setup Guide for AI Auto-Accept
+# Cron-Job.org Setup Guide for AI Auto-Accept and Expired Rounds Processing

 ## Overview

 cron-job.org is a free external cron service that can call your API endpoints at regular intervals.
+This is perfect for:
+1. **AI Auto-Accept** - Auto-accepting open challenges (every 5-10 minutes)
+2. **Process Expired Rounds** - Processing debates with expired deadlines (every 5-10 minutes)

-This is perfect for the AI auto-accept feature since Vercel Hobby plan only allows daily cron jobs.
+Since Vercel Hobby plan only allows daily cron jobs, external services are needed for frequent tasks.

 ## Setup Steps